material-motion/material-motion/README.md

 This book is the goal state we want to get to and will help us measure success.
 It is neither a schedule, nor is it a list of relative priorities.

-We are writing this book in the open because we believe that sharing these ideas will lead to innovations we can't yet imagine.
+We are writing this book in the open because we believe that sharing these ideas will lead to solutions we can't yet see.

 ## License